-‘I was determined to prove them all wrong.
-I followed my dream, gave it 100% and travelled two hours each way to train in the freezing cold every day at Don Valley for three years, just to be nearly last in the qualifying heat, viewed by a few hundred people on the red button,’ said Burgess.
-‘And to think I could have spent that time drinking cider down the rec and pretending to have fingered girls.
-What a fool I’ve been.’
+'I was determined to prove them all wrong.
+I followed my dream, gave it 100% and travelled two hours each way to train in the freezing cold every day at Don Valley for three years, just to be nearly last in the qualifying heat, viewed by a few hundred people on the red button,' said Burgess.
+'And to think I could have spent that time drinking cider down the rec.
+What a fool I've been.'

 By a mixture of sheer hard work and the lack of anyone else in competing at such a lame event, Burgess rose to be Britain's number six 3,000 metre steeplechaser.
 Fate then smiled when two of those who finished ahead of him in qualifying were injured and another was disqualified for taking cough mixture.
 He lined up in the heats last Friday but limped home 18th of 20, far behind the Kenyans and Ethiopians.